Clan Jetties Of Penang

 Similarly, Koay Clan Jetty was demolished in favor of the same flats.

-Between Chew Jetty and Tan Jetty is where you can expect to find a good number of hawker food stalls and best cafes in Penang.
+Between Chew Jetty and Tan Jetty is where you can expect to find a good number of hawker food stalls.
+These are golden opportunities to try some famous food, especially Hokkien-style food and seafood!

 1. Penang Road Famous Ice Kacang Cendol, Tan Jetty